 To call your nurse when you need assistance, press the call button located at your bedside.
 This turns on a light at the nurses’ station.
 A staff member will respond to your signal as soon as possible.

-Based on your medical needs, your physician will order a diet that is right for you.
-You will receive three balanced meals per day on this prescribed diet, which will provide specific amounts of calories, protein, vitamins and other nutrients to meet your health needs.
-You will be visited each day by a catering associate, who will offer you our chef’s specials for the day and take your food and beverage requests.
+Based on your medical needs, your doctor will order a diet that’s right for you.
+You’ll receive three balanced meals a day on this prescribed diet, which will provide specific amounts of calories, protein, vitamins and other nutrients to meet your health needs.
+You’ll be visited each day by a catering associate, who will offer you our chef’s specials for the day and take your food and beverage requests.
 If the chef’s specials are not appealing to you, there are additional selections you may order.

 Mail and Flowers

 Mail and flowers addressed to a patient will be delivered to the patient’s room.
-Flowers and plants are not allowed in the ICU.
+Flowers and plants are not allowed in the intensive care unit (ICU).
 ICU patients may receive flowers when they are transferred to a general nursing unit.
 Mail received after discharge will be forwarded to the patient’s home.

-To help ensure that you rest, we are requesting that no incoming calls be directly dialed into the room before 8 a.m. or after 9 p.m.
+To help ensure that you rest, we request that no incoming calls be directly dialed into the room before 8 a.m. or after 9 p.m.
 The switchboard operator gives patient room number information through the main switchboard number:

 Wireless Internet Service

-Carondelet Health Network is pleased to offer free wireless internet access to our patients, guests and physicians.
+Carondelet Health Network is pleased to offer free wireless Internet access to our patients, guests and doctors.
 For your convenience, connectivity is available throughout the hospital, including patient rooms and visitor waiting areas.